-Everything online starts with a keyword, whether it is website content, user search query or AdWords Ads.
+Everything online starts with a keyword, whether it is website content, user search query or Google Ads.

-Search engines during their indexing process are trying to match keywords with web pages that can potentially be used as ‘results’ for those keywords.
+Search engines during the indexing process are trying to match keywords with web pages that can potentially be used as ‘results’ for those keywords.

 Your job as an SEO is to make sure that your web page content includes those keywords (or variations) so as to help search engines index your pages correctly.

 Does this mean that if you have a page full of keywords, you will get higher rankings?